- Genome Browser

 To run the installation program, please see the GBiC user guide.

-If the installation program does not work on your linux distribution or you prefer to make adaptations to your mirror, we also provide step-by-step installation instructions that cover the configuration of Apache, MySQL, the Genome Browser CGIs, temporary file removal and other topics, like data loading through proxies.
+If the installation program does not work on your linux distribution or you prefer to make adaptations to your mirror, we also provide step-by-step installation instructions that cover the configuration of Apache, MySQL (MariaDB), the Genome Browser CGIs, temporary file removal and other topics, like data loading through proxies.

 The following external websites were not created by UCSC staff and are of varying quality, but may be helpful when installing on unusual platforms.